 Combine the milk and room temperature-ish butter and microwave until the butter is melted.
 Add the vanilla (after taking a huge whiff because who doesn’t love the smell of vanilla?!).

 Add the wet ingredients to the dry and combine.
 Separate into bowls and add coloring if your 5-year-old is jumping up and down singing, “We’re going to have colored cake!” over and over.

 Note: to make “unicorn batter,” spoon in different colors.

 Select any pan (mini or full-size to cut with cookie cutters after baking) and coat it with spray or shortening.

 Rap the pan on the counter 1,000,000 times because your kid thinks it’s hilarious (and to release all those bubbles).

 Bake those mini monster cakes at 350 degrees F for about 11 minutes.
 Remove and cool on a wire rack for what feels like FOREVER (5-10 minutes).

 Once cool, level off the top with a sharp knife.
-Five a top to your child or save ’em for some cake pops.
+Give a top to your child to snack on or save ’em for some cake pops.
 Turn the mini cakes over onto a wire rack with a bowl or sheet tray underneath.
 Or…

 Don’t Skip This Step